eigenreza/agentic-financial-risk-assistant/deployment/azure/aks_extension_note.md

   --attach-acr $ACR_NAME
 ```

-Remove `registry-username` / `registry-password` from the deployment — AKS uses its managed identity to pull from ACR automatically.
+Remove `registry-username` / `registry-password` from the deployment, AKS uses its managed identity to pull from ACR automatically.

 ### Use Azure Key Vault for secrets (Secrets Store CSI Driver)